7.8. Courtroom Players: Judges and Court Staff

 Judicial Clerk, Law Clerk, and Judicial Assistants

 Generally, judges have one or two main assistants.
-These individuals are known as “judicial clerk”, “clerk of court”, “law clerk”, or “judicial assistant”.
+These individuals are known as “judicial clerks”, “clerks of the court”, “law clerks”, or “judicial assistants”.
 Of course, there may be several court clerks who interact each day with all the judges in the courthouse, but generally, judges have only one or two judicial assistants who work directly with them.
 The clerk of court works directly with the trial judge and is responsible for court records and paperwork both before and after the trial.
-Usually, each judge has his or her own clerk.
+Usually, each judge has his or her clerk.
 The clerk prepares all case files that a judge will need for the day.
-During hearings and the trial, these clerks record and mark physical evidence introduced in the trial, swear in the witnesses, or administer the oath to the witness, take notes cataloging the recordings, etc. In some jurisdictions, the law clerks are lawyers who have just completed law school and may have already passed the bar exam.
+During hearings and the trial, these clerks record and mark physical evidence introduced in the trial, swear in the witnesses, administer the oath to the witness, take notes cataloging the recordings, etc. In some jurisdictions, the law clerks are lawyers who have just completed law school and may have already passed the bar exam.
 In other jurisdictions, the law clerks are not legally trained but may have specialized paralegal training or legal assistant training.

 Local and State Trial Court Administrators

 Local and state trial court administrators oversee the administration of the courts.
-These administrators’ responsibility includes: hiring and training court personnel (clerks, judicial assistants, bailiffs), ensuring that the court caseloads are efficiently processed, keeping records, sending case files to reviewing courts, ensuring that local court rules are being implemented, and working with the local and state bar associations to establish effective communications to promote the expedient resolutions of civil and criminal cases.
+These administrators’ responsibilities include: hiring and training court personnel (clerks, judicial assistants, bailiffs), ensuring that the court caseloads are efficiently processed, keeping records, sending case files to reviewing courts, ensuring that local court rules are implemented, and working with the local and state bar associations to establish effective communications to promote the expedient resolutions of civil and criminal cases.

 Indigency Verification Officers